Wealth and Well-Being: How Financial Health Impacts Emotional Stability

 If you’re wealthier, your network might be broader but shallower, useful for things like job connections or investment advice.

-The key is to cultivate social solid connections regardless of your wealth level.
-Because relationships are a bigger predictor of happiness than money.
+The key is to cultivate solid social connections regardless of your wealth level because relationships are a bigger predictor of happiness than money.

-Ben Greenfield Longevity for health and wealth.
+Longevity for health and wealth.

 Learn and Apply Easy Biohacks To Rapidly Elevate Your Fitness, Health, Longevity & Beauty.
 Free Class!